What is a skull X-ray?

 What are the risks of a skull X-ray?

-You may want to ask your healthcare provider about the amount of radiation used during
+Ask your healthcare provider about the amount of radiation used during the procedure

-radiation exposure may be related to the cumulative number of X-ray exams or treatments
+of radiation exposure may be related to the number of X-ray tests or treatments over

 If you are pregnant or think you may be, tell your provider.
-Radiation exposure during
+Radiation exposure in

 pregnancy may lead to birth defects.
-If it is necessary for you to have a skull X-ray,
+If you need to have a skull X-ray, care will

 How do I get ready for a skull X-ray?

-- Tell the radiologic technologist if you are pregnant or think you could be.
+If you are pregnant or think you could be

 What happens during a skull X-ray?